 Dr. Kowaleski earned his DVM degree at the Tufts University School of Veterinary Medicine in 1993.
 After several years in general practice, he completed his residency training in small animal surgery at Tufts University in a joint program with the Angell Memorial Animal Hospital in 2002.
-He earned board certification by the American College of Veterinary Surgeons in 2003 and the European College of Veterinary Surgeons in 2010.
-He was an Assistant Professor of Small Animal Orthopedic Surgery at The Ohio State University from August 2002-August 2007 at which time he was promoted to Associate Professor with tenure.
+He earned board certification from the American College of Veterinary Surgeons in 2003 and the European College of Veterinary Surgeons in 2010.
+He was an Assistant Professor of Small Animal Orthopedic Surgery at The Ohio State University from August 2002-August 2007.
+He was promoted to Associate Professor with tenure.

 He returned to Tufts in 2007 and currently is a Professor of Small Animal Orthopedic Surgery at the Cummings School of Veterinary Medicine.
 In 2017, he became an American College of Veterinary Surgery Founding Fellow in Minimally Invasive Surgery – Small Animal Orthopedics (arthroscopy and fracture repair).

-Dr. Kowaleski’s areas of clinical and research interest include arthroscopy, enhancement of fracture healing, external skeletal fixation, fracture repair and orthopedic implants, total joint replacement, clinical and radiological assessment of limb alignment, osteoarthritis, peri-operative and chronic pain management, and the role of osteotomy in the management of joint disease.
+Dr. Kowaleski’s areas of clinical and research interest include arthroscopy, enhancement of fracture healing, external skeletal fixation, fracture repair, and orthopedic implants, total joint replacement, clinical and radiological assessment of limb alignment, osteoarthritis, peri-operative and chronic pain management, and the role of osteotomy in the management of the joint disease.

 Dr. Medina held the position of Clinical Assistant Professor and Chief of Integrative Medicine at the University of Florida from 2008-2013.
-In 2006, she was one of the founders of both the American Association of Traditional Chinese Veterinary Medicine, as well as the American Journal of Traditional Chinese Veterinary Medicine, and has been an Associate Editor since its inception.
-She served on the Board of Directors for the International Veterinary Academy of Pain Management from 2011-2015, as well as for the American Association of Rehabilitation Veterinarians from 2012-2017.
+In 2006, she was one of the founders of both the American Association of Traditional Chinese Veterinary Medicine and the American Journal of Traditional Chinese Veterinary Medicine and has been an Associate Editor since its inception.
+She served on the Board of Directors for the International Veterinary Academy of Pain Management from 2011-2015 and for the American Association of Rehabilitation Veterinarians from 2012-2017.

 Dr. Pam Nichols is the founder of 6 successful veterinary hospitals and dog boarding/daycare facilities.
 Her newest hospital is Animal Care Daybreak in South Jordan, Utah, which opened in October of 2019.